 Downsizing refers to the process of moving from a larger residence to a smaller, more manageable one.
-Rightsizing might not be less square footage but might be a home that is better suited for the owner’s needs (such as a single-story home instead of multiple levels or different lot characteristics).
-And many older homeowners may want to move closer to needed services or family support.
-For seniors, this transition can bring a multitude of benefits, both practical and emotional.
-So we will use the term downsizing, but it will also include rightsizing for many homeowners.
+Rightsizing may not mean less square footage; it may mean a home better suited to the owner’s needs (such as a single-story home instead of multiple levels or different lot characteristics).

 In this article, we’ll explore 6 compelling reasons seniors might consider downsizing or rightsizing their homes.